dzhadinets/yalda/README.md

 ```
 Moreover it prepares toolchain and platform environment for your project
 So you can design you makefile such way to add as much targets as you need.
-Basic skeleton for new module could be following
+Basic skeleton for new module could be the following
 ```
 ├─ Makefile
 └─ module